-D. Audit Process
+IV.
+Audit Process

-- (a) review the scope, plan and results of the external auditor's audit and reviews, including the auditor's engagement letter, the post-audit management letter, if any, and the form of the audit report.
-The Committee may authorize the external auditor to perform supplemental reviews, audits or other work as deemed desirable; - (b) following completion of the annual audit and quarterly reviews, review separately with each of Management and the external auditor any significant changes to planned procedures, any difficulties encountered during the course of the audit and, if applicable, reviews, including any restrictions on the scope of work or access to required information and the cooperation that the external auditor received during the course of the audit and, if applicable, reviews; - (c) review any significant disagreements among Management and the external auditor in connection with the preparation of the financial statements; - (d) where there are significant unsettled issues between Management and the external auditor that do not affect the audited financial statements, the Committee will seek to ensure that there is an agreed course of action leading to the resolution of such matters; - (e) review with the external auditor and Management significant findings and the extent to which changes or improvements in financial or accounting practices, as approved by the Committee, have been implemented; - (f) review the system in place to seek to ensure that the financial statements, management's discussion & analysis and other financial information disseminated to regulatory authorities and the public satisfy applicable requirements;
+- (a) Be directly responsible for the selection, appointment, compensation, retention, termination, and oversight of the work of the external auditor.
+Monitor audit engagement partner rotation requirements. - (b) Consider and assess the independence of the external auditor. - (c) Advise the external auditor that it is required to report to the Committee, and not to Management. - (d) Following completion of the annual audit and quarterly reviews, review separately with each of Management and the external auditor any significant changes to planned procedures, any difficulties encountered during the course of the audit and, if applicable, reviews, including any restrictions on the scope of work or access to required information and the cooperation that the external auditor received during the course of the audit and, if applicable, reviews. - (e) Oversee the work of the external auditors engaged for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services, including the resolution of disagreements between management and the external auditors regarding financial reporting. - (f) Where there are significant unsettled issues between Management and the external auditor that do not affect the audited financial statements, the Committee shall seek to ensure that there is an agreed course of action leading to the resolution of such matters. - (g) Review annually with the external auditor their plan for their audit and upon completion of the audit, their reports on financial statements, financial reporting framework and internal controls. - (h) Review with external auditors their assessment of the internal controls of the REIT, their written reports containing recommendations for improvement, and management's response and follow-up to any identified weaknesses. - (i) Meet separately with the external auditor to discuss any matters the Committee or auditors believe should be discussed privately.
+Ensure the auditors have access to the Chair of the Committee when required - (j) Conduct an external auditor evaluation on a periodic basis. - (k) Approve audit fees paid to external auditor annually.